KungoJung/Boilerplate-Electron-React-JSONStorage/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------

-From the Boilerplate Code (Electron-React App)
+From the Boilerplate Repo (Electron-React App)

 _Electron, React, Webpack -- Modern and up-to-date, with a handful of quality of life features included_